paradime-io/social-media-data-modeling-challenge/README.md

 7. 📅 **Publishing videos on Fridays and Thursdays** yields the highest engagement rates, making them the prime days to maximize video performance.

 8. When it comes to **video tags**, it's the **quality 🌟 that matters**, not the quantity, as relevant tags drive more engagement than just adding many.
-(Refer [here](#relevant-video-tags-are-the-hidden-power-behind-discoverability—--include-these-in-your-video-to-boost-visibility-and-reach-) for top tags used in trending videos)

 9. 💸 Since **Revenue** is directly tied to views, **focusing on maximizing video views** should be a top priority to boost earnings.